-The only problem I can foresee with Casamigos is that it may get lost in some cocktails.
-The Danny Ocean recipe above is probably about as complex a flavor as I would use the reposado in.
+The only problem we can foresee with Casamigos is that it may get lost in some cocktails.
+The Danny Ocean recipe above is probably about as complex a flavor as we would use the reposado in.
 If you were to go any further with strong flavors, you would lose those subtle oak qualities that make it a good tequila.

 Keep the drinks light and you will love mixing with Casamigos.

 The Verdict: Is Casamigos Worth the Money?